nickarora/nickarora.github.io/_app/_posts/2025-01-16-practical-object-oriented-design.md

 Developers absolutely hate working on applications like this.
 But their distaste is not the real problem.
 The _real_ problem is that the time and cost necessary to change the application have considerably increased.
 When a business has a hard time responding to changing market conditions, it can fail outright.

 This paints a dire picture.
-Thankfully, Sandi Metz’s book, Practical Object Oriented Design, demonstrates how this bleak future can be avoided.
+Thankfully, Sandi Metz’s book, _Practical Object Oriented Design_, demonstrates how this bleak future can be avoided.
 The trick is learning to _design_ code so it remains _easy to change_.

 > The purpose of design is to allow you to do design later, and it's primary goal is to reduce the cost of change.